proteneer/terran/README.md

 <h2>Methodology</h2>

 Given a collection of points in D dimensional space, Terran first marginalizes each dimension, takes a constant subset of the resulting marginalized data, and fits a gaussian like mixture model (GMM) to the data via the Expectation Maximization algorithm.
 Once a sufficiently decent model is obtained, the minima of the model is found.
 Of the minima, it makes cuts depending on the value of each minimum: if the value is less than some sufficiently low cutoff, then a cut is made.

-As such, each dimension is cut into partitions.
-The D dimensional space is essentially divided into axis-aligned hypercubes.
-Each point is then assigned to the appropriate hypercube.
+As a result, each dimension is partitioned into disjoint intervals and the resulting D dimensional space is divided into axis-aligned hypercubes.
+Each point is then assigned to the appropriate hypercube, which then becomes its own cluster.
+The whole process repeats until each dimension in each cluster can no longer be partitioned.

 <h2>Requirements</h2>

+Terran has no dependencies on external libraries.

--CMake and a compatible C compiler.
+-CMake and a compatible C++ compiler.

+<h2> Misc </h2>

 Terran is named after Yutong's favorite Starcraft race.